mamonaco1973/mycorpus-docs/user-guide.md

 **Can the application be customised for my organisation?**

 Yes.
-Administrators can configure the following in the admin panel:
+Administrators can configure the following in the admin panel's **Branding tab**.
+The Branding tab contains a Login Page section and a Links section:

-- **Login Page tab — App Name**: Shown in the sidebar and on the sign-in screen.
+- **App Name** (Login Page section): Shown in the sidebar and on the sign-in screen.
-- **Login Page tab — Tagline**: Displayed below the app name on the sign-in screen.
+- **Tagline** (Login Page section): Displayed below the app name on the sign-in screen.
-- **Login Page tab — Feature bullets**: Bullet points shown on the sign-in page, one per line.
+- **Feature bullets** (Login Page section): Bullet points shown on the sign-in page, one per line.
-- **Links tab — Navigation links**: Custom links displayed in the sidebar below the New Chat button, visible to all users.
+- **Navigation links** (Links section): Custom links displayed in the sidebar below the New Chat button, visible to all users.
 Each link has a label and a URL.

 Changes to branding and links take effect immediately for new visitors.